nuneskris/nuneskris.github.io/_portfolio/2-1-3StoreArchitecture.md

 The integration layer must support tools that can bring together data from multiple sources—whether logically or physically—and run complex data manipulation queries to merge and harmonize the data.

-> 📝 Note:  Since the integrated data will have multiple consumers, this layer must be highly governed to ensure security, accessibility, and quality.
+> 📝 Note:  This is the layer where we would hold the single source of truth and the integrated data will have multiple consumers.
+This layer must be highly governed to ensure security, accessibility, and quality.
 However, typical consumers will extract the data as-is, without modifying it or running complex analytics queries, which are usually performed in the serving layer.

 ## Serving Layer

+The serving layer is the final layer where data is made available for consumption by end-users, applications, or analytics tools.
+This layer is optimized for fast, reliable access and is tailored to meet the specific needs of different users and use cases.
+This layer is usually modeled based on the performance guidelines of the query platform and data is often indexed, cached, or partitioned to ensure fast query performance.
+Data was presented in dimensional star schema when relational databases performed these queries, but mordern query processing systems like Snowflake and Bigquery have moved from star schema to a more flat tables.

+> 📝 Note:  This layer is for consumers are intended to be managed and governed by individual consumers who build data assets in this layer.